Brazil resumes search for missing after dam collapse, ends evacuation

 The figure could rise as authorities reconcile its list of missing residents with the tally of Vale employees who are not accounted for, he said.
 The confirmed death toll rose to 37 by Sunday morning, according to the fire department.

-The death toll exceeded a 2015 tailings dam collapse at an iron ore mine less than 100 km (60 miles) to the east, belonging to Samarco Mineracao SA, a Vale joint venture with BHP Group.
+The death toll exceeded a 2015 tailings dam collapse at an iron ore mine less than 100km to the east, belonging to Samarco Mineracao SA, a Vale joint venture with BHP Group.

 The Samarco dam break spilled five times the mining waste into a more remote region, killing 19 people, burying a small village and contaminating a major river in Brazil's worst environmental disaster on record.